 - Set up the app signing key for your app in your account.

-- Configure the app to be built by going to your PhoneGap Build account details.
-Click the avatar icon at the top-right of the page, and then click Edit account.
+Click the avatar icon at the top-right of the page, and then click Edit account to configure how your app will build:

 For publishing to a specific platform, see the subsequent sections of this how-to: